 Celebrate Safely: How to Avoid 4 Common Holiday Injuries

 The holiday season is the most wonderful time of the year—but it’s also the most dangerous.
 In fact, between 12,000 and 15,000 people require immediate medical attention each year as a result of holiday injuries.
 Fortunately, you and your family can avoid these common Christmas injuries with a few safety tips.
-But if a holiday injury occurs, remember that MD Now offers fast and convenient treatment for injuries at all of our South Florida locations, from 8 a.m. to 8 p.m., seven days a week, 365 days a year – including holidays.
+But if a holiday injury occurs, remember that MD Now offers fast and convenient treatment for injuries at all of our Florida locations.

 1. Use Caution When Hanging Holiday Lights and Decorations